armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 spec:
   spinnakerConfig:
     profiles:
-      # Spinnaker profile will be applied to all services
+      # Configs in the spinnaker profile get applied to all services
       spinnaker:
         armory:
           policyEngine: